 WHEREAS, on December 1, 2021, U.S. Senator Cory Booker, D-New Jersey, introduced a proposed FIFRA update bill, titled the “Protect America’s Children from Toxic Pesticide Act” which would give states and local governments more power over chemical pesticide use and would ban many individual chemistries vital to agriculture.

-NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 109th State Agricultural Convention, assembled in Atlantic City, New Jersey, on February 7-8, 2024, do hereby urge the Department to support the continued availability of neonicotinoid and gramoxone pesticides for the agricultural, professional landscape, and veterinary applications they have been used for to date.
+NOW, THEREFORE, BE IT RESOLVED, that we, the delegates to the 109th State Agricultural Convention, assembled in Atlantic City, New Jersey, on February 7-8, 2024, do hereby urge the Department to support the continued availability of neonicotinoid and gramoxone for the agricultural, professional landscape, and veterinary applications they have been used for to date.

-BE IT FURTHER RESOLVED, that we oppose any legislation to ban the use of neonicotinoids , gramoxone or chorpyrifos pesticides, as the scientific evidence does not support that the drawbacks of using them outweigh the substantial benefits when they are applied in accordance with the label requirements.
+BE IT FURTHER RESOLVED, that we oppose any legislation to ban the use of neonicotinoids , gramoxone or chlorpyrifos pesticides, as the scientific evidence does not support that the drawbacks of using them outweigh the substantial benefits when they are applied in accordance with the label requirements.

 BE IT FURTHER RESOLVED, that we encourage an educational program on the proper use of these insecticides be undertaken as an alternative to any legislation banning their use, emphasizing the precautions to be taken when using them, with experts in the field creating the educational materials, and we urge the New Jersey Department of Agriculture to closely monitor the effects of the use of pesticides on local pollinators.